 To top of this page

 Homer and the Myth of the Trojan War.
 The curious thing to note in reading the Iliad is the amount that Homer leaves out.
 The Iliad is a massive poem, yet it deals with what would seem to be a relatively insignificant event, omitting the exciting stories concerning the beginning of the war and its conclusion.
 We pick up with the Greeks having been at Troy for ten years: the judgment of Paris, the rape of Helen, the gathering of the Greek forces, the early mishaps that attended the expedition are all omitted.
 When the poem ends, Patroclus and Hector are dead, but Achilles is alive and Troy has yet to fall: no amazon queens, no wooden horse, nothing regarding the series of events that followed the conclusion of the war.
 The poets of the Epic Cycle seem to have been little more than verse storytellers, filling their short works with incident, variety, exciting action, romance, and exotic color; Homer's interest clearly lies elsewhere.
-One point that you want to consider in reading the poem is why Homer would ignore all of this exciting material and instead choose such a curiously inconsequential episode in the midst of the war as the subject for his lengthy poem.
+One of the key questions that confronts a reader of the poem today is that of why Homer would ignore all of this exciting material and instead choose such a curiously inconsequential episode in the midst of the war as the subject for his lengthy poem.